stefinfection/RUFUS/README.md

 ## RUFUS Overview

 RUFUS is a reference-free, K-mer based variant detection algorithm, for short-read DNA sequence data.
-RUFUS is intended to run on a high performance computing (HPC) cluster with singularity installed to take advantage of parallelism.
+RUFUS is intended to run on a high performance computing (HPC) cluster with singularity installed.
 At a high level, you'll need to download the pre-built singularity container (detailed below) and set up a batch script corresponding to your resource manager.
 If your HPC system uses SLURM, you can utilize the provided helper functions to create your SBATCH scripts (detailed below).

 RUFUS currently supports a single subject sample, multiple control samples, and only accepts GRCh38 as a reference genome.
-The subject sample may be in BAM, CRAM, FASTQ, or FASTQ pair format.
 The samples must be in BAM format (though may be unaligned).
 The reference genome must be in FASTA format, and must be indexed by BWA.
 If the BWA indexes are not detected in the same directory as the reference genome, RUFUS will create them.

 RUFUS has two stages: a variant calling stage, and a post-processing stage.
-Separation of the stages is necessary because the calling stage may be run in a windowed fashion, requiring multiple parallel RUFUS jobs over all of the windows.
+Separation of the stages is necessary because the calling stage may be run in a windowed fashion, requiring multiple parallel RUFUS jobs over all of the genomic regions.
 The combination stage must wait to proceed until all calling jobs are complete.
 Algorithmic runtime increases roughly linearly with sample coverage.
 Generally with whole-genome mode, a 100x sample run will take 1 day.
 Windowed mode completes significantly faster.

 ## Running RUFUS